distributed-system-analysis/smallfile/README.md

 per-thread objects containing details of each thread's progress during the test.
 The pickle files are stored in the shared synchronization directory.

+smallfile_cli.py has the option to output all results in a JSON format for easy parsing.
+In the case of benchmark-operator, this data is pushed to Elasticsearch as "documents" which can then be viewed or visualized with Kibana or Grafana, for example.